 The remainder of the project area is characterized by widely spaced buildings set back and isolated from the street in order to accommodate highly visible parking lots.
 In these areas, the land uses are compartmentalized.
 As a result, streets and signs have been designed to accommodate the motorists, creating a cluttered environment lacking a distinct sense of place.

-The ultimate challenge for these areas is to balance the functional needs of vehicles with those of pedestrians and to create a sense of personal safety, comfort and nurture a memorable image.
+The ultimate challenge for these areas is to balance, but also modify the functional needs of and reliance on vehicles with those of pedestrians, bikes, and transit and to create a sense of personal safety, comfort and nurture a memorable image.